 When a drug becomes available generically, the manufacturer can change the color, shape or imprints from the original pill or capsule.
 To save you money, the pharmacist might automatically switch your medicine to a generic when it becomes available.

-In a study published in the respected medical journal Annals of Internal Medicine researchers looked at the medical records of over 11,500 Americans hospitalized for a heart attack between 2006 and 2011.
-All participants received a generic version of at least one heart medication such as beta-blockers, ACE inhibitors, angiotensin II-receptor blockers or statins.
+In a study published in the respected medical journal Annals of Internal Medicine researchers looked at the medical records of over 11,500 Americans hospitalized for a heart attack.1 All participants received a generic version of at least one heart medication such as beta-blockers, ACE inhibitors, angiotensin II-receptor blockers or statins.